Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 1. Prepare Nessus Vulnerability Management Scanner
 2. Prepare Client Virtual Machine
-3. Setup the VM To Accept Authenticated Scans and rescan after providing credentials to Nessus
+3. Setup the VM To Accept Authenticated Scans
-4. Perform Vulnerability Scan
+4. Perform Vulnerability Scan after providing credentials to Nessus
 5. Remediate Vulnerabilities
 6. Verify Remediations and start all over from 3. till vulnerability is low or at an acceptable level.